Table of Contents

 Definition of Hypothyroidism

-Hypothyroidism is a group of clinical manifestations due to a decreased amount of circulating free T3 and T4 hormones, caused by a pathology involving the thyroid or hypothalamic-pituitary axis.
+Hypothyroidism refers to a group of clinical manifestations due to a decreased amount of circulating free T3 and T4 hormones.
+The condition is caused by a pathology involving the thyroid or hypothalamic-pituitary axis.

 The presence of increased TSH with decreased free serum T3 and T4 values indicates overt hypothyroidism.

 Epidemiology of Hypothyroidism

 Hypothyroidism caused by iodine deficiency is more prevalent in less-developed countries.
 It usually affects females more than males and is common in elderly patients.
-Hypothyroidism is more common in white people and Hispanics than in African Americans.
+Hypothyroidism is more common in Caucasians and Hispanics than in African Americans.

 Etiology and Pathophysiology of Hypothyroidism

 Hypothyroidism results from a deficiency in thyroid hormones.
-Any aberration in the hypothalamic-pituitary axis can result in decreased thyroid hormone production.
-Based on the site of the deficiency, it can be either primary or secondary hypothyroidism.
+Any aberration in the hypothalamic-pituitary axis can decrease thyroid hormone production.
+Based on the deficiency site, it can be either primary or secondary hypothyroidism.

 Causes of primary hypothyroidism